master-of-zen/Av1an/docs/Encoders/aomenc.md

 #### Threading and tile threading
 ` ... --threads=8 --tile-columns=1 --tile-rows=0 ... ` or ` ... --threads=16 --tile-columns=2 --tile-rows=1 ... ` for single instance encoding.

-If you have say an 8C/16T CPU, it is recommended to set to #cores/2 you have for chunked encoding.
-If you have a higher thread count CPU, limiting it to 4 threads is also a good option to prevent thread oversaturation.
-Give it how many threads you have for single worker encoding.

 #### Lag-in-frames
 ` ... --lag-in-frames=35 ... `

- More is better, but it makes the encoder slower, up to a limit of 35 (default is 19).
+ More is better, up to a limit of 35 (default is 19).

 #### CDEF usage
 ` ... --enable-cdef=0 ... ` if you want to encode >1080p30 10-bit as of January 2021.